 Nepal has made strides by recognizing abortion rights as fundamental human rights.
 But lack of access and equity, and legal uncertainty pose ongoing challenges to the realization of these rights by all women in Nepal.

-*This dispatch is part of a series of articles looking at abortion rights around the world.
-You can find the series here.
+This dispatch is part of a series of on abortion and human rights globally.
+You can view all of the articles here: